 In everything she does, Kim embodies gratitude and excitement.
-Her aptitude for organization combined with background in performing art enables her to intuitively incorporate structure, process, and flow into the messiness of human differences.
-From here, she ignites and fosters the beginning of something new and beautiful.
+Her aptitude for organization, combined with background in performing arts, enables her to intuitively incorporate structure, process, and flow into the messiness of human differences.
+From here, she ignites and fosters the beginning of new and beautiful futures.

 The Dialogue Partners team can scale to fit your needs.
 Our freelance Associates align with our values and offer as-needed support.

 Based in Edmonton, Alberta Tannis has 15 years experience working as a public engagement practitioner and 6 years experience as a licensed IAP2 Foundations trainer.
 Bringing people together to make a difference both in the individual, the organization, their relationships and beyond into programs, policies and decision making is what she has dedicated her career to.
 Tannis has worked in a diversity of areas such as heritage conservation, policy, program and legislation development, health, contaminated sites management, affordable housing, surplus school sites, environmental justice, municipal budgeting and public education.